 There has, however, been criticism that the platforms are not wide enough for free passenger movement.
 They also have low-level roofs with poor ventilation, and the escalators only head upwards.

 The monorail system has a separate maintenance depot of 14,800m² between KL Sentral and Tun Sambanthan.
 The depot has storage facilities for off-peak and night hours, two separate buildings with heavy and light maintenance equipment, platforms for interior cleaning and a separate sub-station for depot operations.

-The system has ten permanently-coupled, two-car train sets travelling at a top speed of 80km/h.
+The system first operated with ten permanently-coupled, two-car train sets travelling at a top speed of 80km/h.
 The trains are of a similar design to those of ALWEG Monorail in Seattle, and are 20m long and 3m wide.
 The trains have 48 seats and space to accommodate 196 standing passengers.
 The chairs are fixed in the centre of the carriage with standing space provided near the doors.